U9/U11 Hockey Schools:

 Power skating with Dan and Chelsea focuses on the development of all players through a gradual series of progressions relative to their skill level.
 Under their tutelage, players can expect to think, learn, and practice various skills required to optimize performance.
 Regardless of player age and stage of development, emphasis is on proper technique with explanations about the science of power skating, why the skill is important, and how it applies to situations in a hockey game.
 Illustrations and demonstrations are given to help students understand the biomechanics as well as the physical forces at work.
 Put into practice, students will improve their balance, agility, skating technique, efficiency of strides, and control of edges into the ice, to reduce distance travelled, and to gain speed, time, and space, in a hockey game.

-Camp cancellations after July 1st without medical certificate will receive a 50% refund.
+Camp cancellations after July 1st without a note from medical practitioner will receive a 50% refund.